-Each case and family are unique, every person’s child support payment can be different.
-In this article, we will discuss what the court considers when determining child support amounts and how support is calculated.
+Each case and family is unique, and every person’s child support payment can differ.
+This article will discuss what the court considers when determining child support amounts and how support is calculated.

 Calculating Child Support Payments in Missouri

 Child support is calculated in Missouri using Form No. 14 Child Support Amount Calculation Worksheet.